 * * *

-This concludes this excerpt from the third chapter of Carolyn Sherwin Bailey’s For the Story Teller.
+This concludes this excerpt from the second chapter of Carolyn Sherwin Bailey’s For the Story Teller.

-To give you more opportunity to think about story openings, here are fourteen stories (all fine choices to read to five year-olds) that Carolyn Sherwin Bailey lists at the end of her third chapter as introducing the story interest in the very first paragraph:
+To give you more practice in thinking about elements in a story that appeal to the senses, here are nine stories (all fine choices to read to five year-olds) that Carolyn Sherwin Bailey lists at the end of the chapter as having exceptional sense appeal:

 Share your experience